rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 		WALL_ID=O.bodies.insertAtId(box(center=(Nx*L/2,-0.5,Nz*N/2),extents=(2*Nx*L,0,2*Nz*N),fixed=True),(N*M*L*(numThreads-1)))

 The bissection algorithm can be used for defining the initial split, in the distributed case too, since it takes a points dataset as input.
-Provided that all workers work with the same dataset (e.g. the same sequence of a random number generator) they will all reach the same partitioning, and they can instanciate their bodies on this basis.
+Provided that all workers work with the same dataset (e.g. the same sequence of a random number generator) they will all reach the same partitioning, and they can instantiate their bodies on this basis.

 Merging
 _______

-The possibility of a "merge" emerged in previous example, as an optional argument of `mpirun` or as a standalone function :yref:`mpy.mergeScene <yade.mpy.mergeScene>`.
+The possibility of a "merge", shown in the previous example, can be performed using an optional argument of `mpirun` or as a standalone function :yref:`mpy.mergeScene <yade.mpy.mergeScene>`.

 If withMerge=True in mpirun then the bodies in master scene are updated to reflect the evolution of their distributed clones.
 This is done once after finishing the required number of iterations in mpirun.
-This *merge* operation can include updating interactions. :yref:`mpy.mergeScene <yade.mpy.mergeScene>` does the same within current iteration.
+This *merge* operation can include updating interactions. :yref:`mpy.mergeScene <yade.mpy.mergeScene>` does the same within the current iteration.
 Merging is an expensive task which requires the communication of large messages and, therefore, it should be done purposely and at a reasonable frequency.
 It can even be the main bottleneck for massively parallel scenes.
-Nevertheless it can be usefull for debugging using the 3D view, or for various post-processing tasks.
+Nevertheless, it can be useful for debugging with the 3D view, or for various post-processing tasks.
-The *MERGE_W_INTERACTIONS* provides full merge, i.e. the interactions in the worker subdomains and between the subdomains are included, else only the position and states of the bodies are use.
-Merging with interactions should result in a usual yade scene, ready for further time-stepping in non-mpi mode or (more usefull) for some post-processing.
+The *MERGE_W_INTERACTIONS* provides a full merge, i.e. the interactions in the worker subdomains and between the subdomains are included, otherwise, only the position and states of the bodies are used.
+Merging with interactions should result in a usual Yade scene, ready for further time-stepping in non-mpi mode or (more useful) for some post-processing.
 The merge operation is not required for a proper time integration in general.

 Hints and problems to expect
 ____________________________